 Are you looking for some professional development ideas for teachers for the upcoming summer?
 Check out this blog post to spark some ideas and decide which ones are perfect for you.

 Keeping your teaching skills up-to-date during the summer is essential to staying on top of your game as an educator.
 As with students, learning while on summer break must be reinforced.
-By practicing instructional skills, developing new classroom management strategies, and researching cutting-edge methods, you will ensure you are easily able to get back into the swing of things in the fall.
+By practicing instructional skills, developing new classroom management strategies, and researching cutting-edge methods, you will ensure you can easily get back into the swing of things in the fall.

-Summer is also the perfect time to plan ahead and schedule popular, hard-to-book field trips and guest speakers.
+Summer is also the perfect time to plan and schedule popular, hard-to-book field trips and guest speakers.
 While other educators have checked out, you can get a jump on your colleagues and book the hottest events that all students want to attend.
-Now we know teaching isn’t supposed to be a popularity contest, but wouldn’t it be nice to be the fun teacher, who has scheduled the best field trips?
-Furthermore, when you plan ahead, you are much more likely to get a better rate, find discounts, and locate hidden gems for programs, technology, and guest speakers.
+Now we know teaching isn’t supposed to be a popularity contest, but wouldn’t it be nice to be the fun teacher who has scheduled the best field trips?
+Furthermore, when you plan, you are much more likely to get a better rate, find discounts, and locate hidden gems for programs, technology, and guest speakers.

 One of the most important aspects of spring break

 Let yourself unwind and recharge.
 Revisit hobbies that you once loved but don’t have time for during the school year.
 Re-energize yourself through exercise, sports, and other physical activities.
 Take time to explore the great outdoors, travel, and visit new towns and cities.
 Re-connect with family and friends.
 Center yourself and mentally prepare for the next school year, going into it with an open and eager attitude.

 If you are already here, you might as well check out our career eBooks, including:

 152 School Teacher OR 152 School Administrator Job Interview Questions and Answers